Dallas Downtown Association

 - Links business owners to available incentives & targeting key projects

-- Acts as the steward of public spaces within the District.
+- Acts as the steward of public spaces within the historic downtown district

 - Facilitates the rehabilitation of existing private buildings & of new buildings

-- Enhances the walkability and ambiance of the district District
+- Enhances the walkability and ambiance of the historic downtown

 - Acts as the primary point of contact for the DDA for downtown beautification, building restoration and improvements, streetscape, parking and signage plus other physical enhancements or improvements as they develop